SAIL-Labs/gasp/README.md

 has been implemented.

 ## Features
-- Scalable Scexao pupil
+- Vectorized Scexao pupil
-- Dynamic atmospheric turbulence modelled as an infinite layer (powered by HCIPY)
+- Dynamic atmospheric turbulence modelled as an infinite layer (powered by HCIPY), *no AO correction yet*
 - Sub-apertures and hexagonal segmented mirror generators and control of these segments in piston, tip and tilt
 - Detector noise model of C-Red 2
 - Fringe scanner